blaenk/site/input/notes/algorithms.markdown

 |Worst  |$O(n\lg{n})$|
 |Space  |$O(\lg{n})$|

-One problem with quick sort as it is implemented above is that items with keys equal to that of the partition item are nonetheless swapped, unnecessarily.
+One problem with quick sort as it is implemented above is that items with keys equal to that of the partition item are swapped anyways, unnecessarily.
 Three-way partitioning aims to resolve this by partitioning into three separate sub-arrays, the middle of which corresponds to those items with keys equal to the partition point.
 E. W. Dijkstra popularized this as the _Dutch National Flag_ problem.

 **Performance Factors**: distribution of the keys